sparkfun/SparkFun_Thing_Plus_RA6M5/docs/hardware_overview.md

 ## :material-bluetooth:&nbsp;DA14531
 The [DA14531MOD](https://www.renesas.com/us/en/document/dst/da14531-module-datasheet), from [Renesas](https://www.renesas.com/), provides the RA6M5 Thing Plus with Bluetooth connectivity.
 When actively transmitting, the DA14531MOD sips a mere 4mA; low enough to operate on a small coin-cell battery.
-The firmware provided on the module features Renesas' [SmartBond™ - CodeLess™ AT command](https://lpccs-docs.renesas.com/UM-140-DA145x-CodeLess/index.html) set.
+The module is programmed with a precompiled binary of the CodeLess SDK, featuring Renesas' [SmartBond™ - CodeLess™ AT command](https://lpccs-docs.renesas.com/UM-140-DA145x-CodeLess/index.html) set.
+With the implementation of an AT command platform to configure the DA1431MOD's Bluetooth connectivity, source code is no longer required to be written for the module, to operate as a peripheral device.

 <div class="grid" markdown>